 These scenarios do not take into account the inflow of Ukrainian refugees into Switzerland in 2022.
 There is still too much uncertainty about their number, distribution, length of stay, educational needs and levels of skill and it is too early to provide reliable figures on future developments.

 New scenarios: sustained increase in the number of pupils at all levels

-The 2020-2029 education system scenarios of the FSO published on 23th November 2020 confirm that the number of compulsory education pupils should grow at all levels (primary 1-2, primary 3-8 and lower secondary) during the next 10 years.
-Mainly due to the increase in the number of births since 2004, the rises expected from 2019 to 2029 according to the reference scenario are as follows:
+The 2022-2031 education system scenarios of the FSO published on 9th September 2022 confirm that the number of pupils at all levels of compulsory education (primary 1-2, primary 3-8 and lower secondary) is expected to grow over the next ten years.
+Mainly due to the increase in the number of births observed since 2004, the increases expected from 2021 to 2031 in the reference scenario are as follows:

-At all levels, anticipated developments at cantonal level sometimes differ markedly from those calculated at Swiss level, notably because the different cantons have varying demographic dynamics.
+At all levels, the trends anticipated at cantonal level sometimes differ markedly from those calculated at national level, notably because the different cantons have varying demographic dynamics.